os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 categories: jekyll update
 comments: true
 ---
+In this manual I will try to explain what you need to do to get freeswitch CDRs saved to MySQL.
+On this point I assume that freeswitch and MySQL are installed already.
-1) You will need to isntall unixodbc & libmyodbc(I'm assuming that you already installed freeswitch and MySQL):
+1) First we will need to isntall unixodbc & libmyodbc, by running following command:
 {% highlight bash %}
 apt-get install unixodbc libmyodbc
 {% endhighlight %}

-2) You will need to update /etc/odbcinst.ini:
+2) Please update /etc/odbcinst.ini:
 {% highlight bash %}
 [MySQL]
 Description = ODBC for MySQL